Yogeshmalik/track-questions/README.md

 When the app needs to pick questions for a test, retrieve a random sample of questions from the database and update their usage limit and timestamp in the database.

 Display the questions to the user and track their usage limit and timestamp.

+You will need to customize it to fit your specific requirements.
+You will also need to implement the backend service and data model, which will depend on the service you choose to use.

+To access questions from an external source or file, you could implement a parser that reads the file format and extracts the questions, or you could use an API to retrieve questions from an external database.
+Some possible ways to access questions from external sources are:

+CSV or Excel files: You could use a library like PapaParse or SheetJS to parse the file and extract the questions.
+SQL databases: You could use a library like Sequelize or Knex.js to connect to the database and retrieve the questions.

+REST APIs: You could use libraries like Axios or Fetch to make requests to a REST API that returns questions in a JSON format.
+GraphQL APIs: You could use libraries like Apollo Client or Relay to query a GraphQL API that returns questions in a structured format.
+Once you have extracted the questions from an external source, you can store them in the backend service as described above.